ocean-tracking-network/node-manager-training/_episodes/10_The Push.md

 Database connection established
 Connection Type:postgresql Host:db.your.org Database:your_db User:node_admin Node: Node
 Testing dblink connections:
-	nep-on-fact: DBLink established on user@fact.secoora.org:1234 - Node: FACT
+	saf-on-fact: DBLink established on user@fact.secoora.org:5002 - Node: FACT
-	nep-on-migramar: DBLink established on user@db.load.oceantrack.org:1234 - Node: MIGRAMAR
+	saf-on-migramar: DBLink established on user@db.load.oceantrack.org:5432 - Node: MIGRAMAR
+	saf-on-nep: DBLink established on user@db.load.oceantrack.org:5432 - Node: NEP
-	nep-on-otn: DBLink established on user@db.load.oceantrack.org :1234 - Node: OTN
+	saf-on-otn: DBLink established on user@db.load.oceantrack.org:5432 - Node: OTN
+	saf-on-act: DBLink established on user@matos.asascience.com:5432 - Node: ACT
-	nep-on-saf: DBLink established on user@db.load.oceantrack.org:1234 - Node: SAF
+	saf-on-pirat: DBLink established on user@161.35.98.36:5432 - Node: PIRAT
-	nep-on-act: DBLink established on user@matos.asascience.com:1234 - Node: ACT
+	saf-on-path: DBLink established on user@fishdb.wfcb.ucdavis.edu:5432 - Node: PATH
 ~~~
 {: .language-bash}

 You may note that there are multiple `DB links` required here: this is so that you will be able to include detection matches from all the Nodes.
-If your `kdbx` file doesn't include any of your DB link account, reach out to OTN to help set it up for you.
+If your `kdbx` file doesn't include any of your DB link accounts, reach out to OTN to help set it up for you.

 ### Detection Extract Selection